 If you make purchases or hire help after a declared emergency, keep detailed records.
 If you suspect price gouging, try to compare the prices you paid for ones prior to the declared emergency.
 You can check prices in areas not affected by the disaster.

 Report suspected price gouging

-If you believe you are a victim of price gouging, save your receipts and contact us at online complaint.or file an
+If you believe you are a victim of price gouging, save your receipts and contact us at (800) 593-8222 or file an online complaint.